 The New Castle Court House Museum, located at 211 Delaware St., in New Castle, Del., is currently featuring the exhibit “The Path to Freedom: A History of the Underground Railroad in Delaware.”
 Admission is free and open to the public.
 For additional information, call 302-323-4453.

-“The Path to Freedom: A History of the Underground Railroad in Delaware” was created by the staff of the New Castle Court House Museum working together with the Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team.
-The exhibit opened on Nov.
-17, 2018 and will be on display for an undetermined period of time.
+“The Path to Freedom: A History of the Underground Railroad in Delaware” was created by the Delaware Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team working together with the staff of the New Castle Court House Museum.
+The exhibit opened on Sept.
+9, 2017 and will be on display for an undetermined period of time.

 Go to the following for a full listing of exhibits and displays at the museums of the State of Delaware.